 The chile morita is one of two main types of chipotle peppers, the other being chile meco.
 Moritas are created when ripe (red) jalapeños are dried, then lightly smoked.

 These dark red chiles are aptly named after the Spanish word “morita,” which means “little blackberry.”
 But the word “chipotle” stems from the Nahuatl word “chīlpoctli,” meaning “smoked chile.”

 So to recap, chipotle morita chiles are small, blackberry-looking chiles that have gone through a smoking process.

 Morita chiles are mainly produced in the northern Mexican state of Chihuahua, which has contributed to their popularity in the United States.
 More often than not, they’re the variety that can be found in items like chipotles in adobo.

-What makes the chipotle morita different from the chipotle meco is the fact that it's ripened and smoked for less time, providing a completely different flavor profile.
+What makes the chipotle morita different from the chipotle meco is the fact that the jalapeño is left to ripen but smoked for less time, resulting in a completely different flavor profile.

 🍴 Flavor profile